HUSKI3/Yokai/README.md

 # Yokai
-# A template for a simple 32bit Kernel. !!!YOKAI only supports python 3!!!
+# A template for a simple 32bit Kernel.

+#Requirements:
+  - < Python3
+  - Nasm assembler

 > Yokai is a tool that will help you create a tamplate for your operating system, it provides a basic stripped down version of a kernel as well as a simple graphic format.